sakib570/ownership_change_smart_home_device/README.md

 ## ownership-change-smart-home-device
-This project implements a prototype for smart home device features proposed by chownIoT to protect the privacy of both new and previous owner during the ownership change of IoT devicea
+This project implements a prototype for smart home device features proposed by chownIoT to protect the privacy of both new and previous owner during the ownership change of IoT devices

 ### Dependencies